dotnet/dotnet-monitor/samples/Grafana/README.md

 ### Was this documentation helpful?
 [Share feedback](https://www.research.net/r/DGDQWXH?src=documentation%2Flocalmachine)

-# Configuring Managed Grafana Dashboard in Azure for `dotnet monitor`
+# Configure `dotnet monitor` in an AKS cluster for Managed Grafana

 `dotnet monitor` provides snapshots of .NET metrics in the Prometheus exposition format.
 [Prometheus](https://prometheus.io/docs/introduction/overview/) in turn collects metrics from targets by scraping metrics HTTP endpoints.

-This doc provides instructions on customizing metrics scraping for a Kubernetes cluster with the metrics addon in Azure Monitor and how to subsequently renders those default metrics with Grafana.
+This doc provides instructions on customizing metrics scraping for a Kubernetes cluster with the metrics addon in Azure Monitor and how to subsequently renders those metrics with Grafana.

 ### Step 1: `dotnet monitor` configuration